-The 100% owned Goldfields Project ("Goldfields") is the Company's most advanced property located in northern Saskatchewan, approximately 13 kilometres south of Uranium City, and approximately 60 kilometres south of the Saskatchewan and Northwest Territories provincial boundary.
+The 100% owned Goldfields Project ("Goldfields" or the "Project") is the Company's most advanced property located in northern Saskatchewan, approximately 13 kilometres south of Uranium City, and approximately 60 kilometres south of the Saskatchewan and Northwest Territories provincial boundary.
 Goldfields is host to the Box and Athona gold deposits and numerous other gold prospects and occurrences.
 Goldfields is comprised of 12 mineral dispositions, covering approximately 5,000 hectares, which are in good standing and protected from expiry with assessment credits until at least 2025.
-Work completed during 2021 will be filed for assessment to extend the expiry dates.
-Goldfields is endowed with established infrastructure including existing roads, powerline, and nearby facilities and an airport at Uranium City.
+Work completed during 2022 will be filed for assessment to extend the expiry dates.